Avoiding payment problems

 Make it easy for your buyers to pay by accepting one or more electronic payment methods.
 (All eBay sellers are required to accept at least one of our approved electronic payment options.)
-This is the safest payment method for you as the seller and is fast and convenient for buyers.
+These are the safest payment methods for you as a seller, are fast and convenient for buyers.

 Use eBay checkout to make it easy for buyers to pay you.
 (Required for electronic payments.)

 If you sell valuable items, consider purchasing insurance.
 Check with your shipping carrier for insurance options, or contact a third-party shipping insurance provider for insurance coverage.
 You can also purchase shipping insurance when you print your shipping labels on eBay.